bneil/bneil.github.io/content/posts/2024-04-29-lessons-learned-from-rebric.md

 </p>

 The last month, April 2024, has been a sobering time of calling friends, reaching out, networking, and generally trying to find some space and some security.
-While not all of my endevours were successful, with the help of a friend, was able to get some groundwork laid for staying afloat.
+While not all of my endeavors were successful, with the help of a friend, was able to get some groundwork laid for staying afloat.
 So since, I do have a bit of a break, I thought id just reflect and write down my thoughts.
 Just some observations really from the last few years.

 So, to start, I don't blame anyone.
 I believe most people work and act to the achieve the best results for themselves and for the projects they care the most about.
 In fact, its how I usually try and find folks to  work with.
 I find the people like me, care alot about technology and getting things done.
 Who care alot about people and want to create a humane place to get that work done.